hydroinfotheory/WRR2021paper/README.md

 1) Get rawdata.csv or Download monthly streamflow data for the 1990-2009 period  from USGS National Water Information System (https://waterdata.usgs.gov/nwis)

-2) Run '1_data_quantization.ipynb' and '2_network_design.ipynb' scripts to reproduce Figures 3to7 and all tables presented in the paper.
+2) Run 'Notebook_summary_of_results.ipynb' script to reproduce Figures 3to7 and all Tables presented in the paper.
 Note that 'Info_theory_function_lists.py' file must be saved in the same directory.

 ## Contact
-Hossein Foroozand: hosseinforoozand@yahoo.com
+Hossein Foroozand: hosseinforoozand@yahoo.com; Steven V. Weijs: steven.weijs@civil.ubc.ca

 ## Citation